Websites become accessible to all people

 Principles of the WCAG

-The complete WCAG is incredibly long and complex and contains many different points and requirements for the operator of a website.
+The WCAG is extensive and complex and includes various aspects and requirements.
 However, the basic principle of all the points elaborated is based on 4 essential principles: perceivable, operable, understandable and robust.

 Here are the details: